Master of Science in Nursing

 - An interview may be required.

-The deadline for Fall admission for the Acute Care NP option is February 15th.
-The deadline for Summer Session II admission for the Nurse Anesthesia is December 15th.
-These application deadlines may be extended at the discretion of the program director.
+The admission deadline for Fall admission for the Adult/Gerontology Acute Care NP option is February 15th.
+The Nurse Anesthesia option deadline for Summer Session II admission is December 15.
+In the event that space(s) remains in the NP option after the February 15th deadline, the application deadline may be extended at the discretion of the program director.
 Contact the MSN program director for further information.
-Applications for the Adult/Gerontology Acute Care CNS option, the Populations/Public Health Nursing option, and the Nursing Care Management Certificate in Graduate Studies are on-going and may be submitted at any time.
+Applications for the Adult/Gerontology Acute Care CNS option, the Populations/Public Health Nursing option, Nursing Care Management Certificate and Healthcare Quality and Patient Safety Certificate in Graduate Studies are on-going and may be submitted at any time.

 Additional Admission Requirements for Adult/Gerontology acute care